scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 In Fig. :ref:`class-example` we demonstrate the SVC classifier applied to an event from the Northridge dataset.
-The red line represents zeros of the classifying function f(x), the green line is the solution for the fault (and auxillary) planes determined by HASH.
-Note that the auxillary plane is computed using the aux_plane function provided by the Obspy library.
+The red line represents zeros of the classifying function f(x), the green line is the solution for the fault (and auxiliary) planes determined by HASH.
+Note that the auxiliary plane is computed using the aux_plane function provided by the Obspy library.
 The learned nodal line is simply connected, the zeros of the classifying function f(x) have been determined using matplotlib's contour